 Can the Bay Area Solve Its Affordable Housing Crisis?

-EBHO Executive Director, Gloria Bruce, in conversation with Amie Fishman (NPH) and Ben Metcalf (Stronger Foundations) on KQED’s Forum.
+Two of EBHO’s former Executive Directors, Gloria Bruce (Crankstart) and Amie Fishman (NPH), in conversation with Ben Metcalf (Stronger Foundations) on KQED’s Forum.

 Momentum for Lasting Solutions